It’s a dreaded feeling that I know only too well: the frustration of my boyfriend coming too fast when we have sex.

 Picking the moment and having some ideas at the ready

-If you already have a good level of communication, things should be much easier.
-If you never actually talk about sex, or intimacy, then you really need to start, even if it feels a little uncomfortable at first.
+If you already have a good level of communication, things should be easier.
+If you never actually talk about sex, or intimacy, then now is the time to start, even if it feels a little uncomfortable at first.

 Whatever the case, there may be no easy way of saying it that doesn’t hurt his feelings.
 But there are things you can do to limit his embarrassment: